Clients’ Protection Fund

 5. The amount of the loss can be documented.

 A fourteen-member board appointed by the Virginia State Bar Council operates the fund.
-Members of the board investigate each claim, and the board reviews the results of the investigation to ascertain if the claimed loss fits within its guidelines for reimbursement.
+Members of the board investigate each claim, and the board reviews the results of the investigation to decide whether a claim is approved or denied, and if approved, the amount of reimbursement.

 Yes.
 Each petitioner may receive no more than $75,000.00 for losses that occurred on or after July 1, 2015 or $50,000.00 for losses that occurred before July 1, 2015.

-If you believe your loss fits within the requirements outlined, download a petition form in one of the two available formats (below), complete the form, and mail it to the address on the form.
+If you believe your loss fits within the requirements outlined, download a petition for reimbursement form, complete the editable PDF form, and mail it to the address on the form or e-mail it to email@example.com.